 Academic The academic fresh start policy (sometimes referred to as academic Fresh Start forgiveness) excludes all grades earned at HLGU from being used in the computation of a student's undergraduate cumulative grade point average.

-Academic The academic load is the number of semester or credit hours that a
+Academic The academic load is the number of semester or credit hours that a of this catalog.

 Load student carries during any academic term.